Rhinolophus microglobosus

 Rhinolophus microglobosus is a species of horseshoe bat found in Southeast Asia.

 Taxonomy and etymology

 It was described as a subspecies of the lesser brown horseshoe bat in 1998, with the trinomen Rhinolophus stheno microglobosus.
-The holotype was collected in Na Hang Nature Reserve in Vietnam in 1996.
+The holotype was collected in the Na Hang Nature Reserve in Vietnam in 1996.

-In 2008, Soisook et al. published that R. s. microglobosus should be considered a full species based on distinct morphology and echolocation characteristics.
+In 2008, Soisook et al. published that R. s. microglobosus should be considered a full species based on distinct morphological and echolocation characteristics.